 Dr. Saad earned her bachelors in pharmacy and doctor of pharmacy degree from the Lebanese American University.
 She completed a Geriatric residency and a Fellowship in Geriatric Psychopharmacology at Kingsbrook Jewish Medical Center in Brooklyn, New York.

-H. Ralph Schumacher, Jr., MD (Founding Member)
+In Memoriam of Founding Member H. Ralph Schumacher, Jr., MD

 H. Ralph Schumacher was a founding member of the Gout Education Society and served as a board member since the Society’s conception in September 2005.
 He also served as a professor of medicine at the University of Pennsylvania School of Medicine in Philadelphia, Pennsylvania.